Kioubit/FlapAlerted/README.md

 ### Usage
 ```
 Usage:
+  -asn int
+        Your ASN number
   -asnPosition int
         The position of the last static ASN (and for which to keep separate state for) in each path.
-If AddPath support has been enabled this value is '1', otherwise it is '0'.
-For special cases like route collectors the value may differ. (default -1)
+Use of this parameter is required for special cases such as when connected to a route collector. (default -1)
-  -asn int
-    	Your ASN number
   -debug
         Enable debug mode (produces a lot of output)
   -disableAddPath
         Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon)
   -noPathInfo
         Disable keeping path information.
 (Only disable if performance is a concern)
   -period int
         Interval in seconds within which the routeChangeCounter value is evaluated (default 60)
   -routeChangeCounter int
-    	Number of times a route path needs to change to list a prefix
+        Number of times a route path needs to change to list a prefix.
+Use '0' to show all route changes. (default 50)
+  -routerID string
+        BGP Router ID for this program (default "0.0.0.51")
 ```

 ### Example BIRD bgp daemon configuration